Hand Numbness and Tingling: a Surprising Reason to See a Chiropractor

 So please, if any of the above information feels familiar and you are suffering with hand numbness, give the docs at TRUE SPORT CARE the opportunity to help.

-Doctor Hope Miller
+Dr. Hope Miller

 DC, DACBSP

-Dr. Hope Miller specializes in Sports Medicine with a concentration on Golf related injuries.
-She has published many injury prevention articles, and has worked as a Team Doctor for Smithtown West Softball.
+Dr. Hope Miller specializes in Sports Medicine with a concentration on Golf-related injuries.
+She has published many injury prevention articles and has worked as a Team Doctor for Smithtown West Softball.